okta/okta.github.io/_source/_docs/api/resources/users.md

 {% api_lifecycle beta %}

 A consent represents a user&#8217;s explicit permission to allow an application to access resources protected by scopes.
-This is separated from tokens because a consent can outlast a token, and there can be multiple tokens with varying sets of scopes derived from a single consent.
+Consents are different from tokens because a consent can outlast a token, and there can be multiple tokens with varying sets of scopes derived from a single consent.
 When an application comes back and needs to get a new access token, it may not need to prompt the user for consent if they have already consented to the specified scopes.
 Consents remain valid until the user manually revokes them, or until the user, application, authorization server or scope is deactivated or deleted.

+>Hint: For all grant operations, you can substitute `me` for the `userId` to specify the user who already has a session in this org.

 ### List Grants
 {:.api .api-operation}

+{% api_lifecycle beta %}

 {% api_operation get /api/v1/users/*:userId*/grants %}